Solar chemical: Chemical storage

 Research into both the azobenzene and norbonadiene-quadricyclane systems was abandoned in the 1980s as unpractical due to problems with degradation, instability, low energy density, and cost.
 With recent advances in computing power though, there has been renewed interest in finding materials for solar thermal fuels.
-In 2011, researchers at MIT used time-dependent density functional theory, which models systems at an atomic level, to design a system composed of azobenzene molecules bonded to carbon nanotube (CNT) templates.
+In 2011, researchers at Massachusetts Institute of Technology (MIT) used time-dependent density functional theory, which models systems at an atomic level, to design a system composed of azobenzene molecules bonded to carbon nanotube (CNT) templates.
 The CNT substrates will allow customizable interactions between neighboring molecules which greatly helps in fine tuning the properties of the fuel, for example an increase in the amount of energy stored.
 Through experimental procedures, researchers were able to get the first proof of principle that the hybrid nanostructure works as a functional thermal fuel.
-Azobenzenes have the advantage of absorbing wavelengths that are very abundant in sunlight, when this happens the molecule transforms from a trans-isomer to a cis-isomer which has a higher energy state of about 0.6 eV.
+Azobenzenes have the advantage of absorbing wavelengths that are very abundant in sunlight.
+When this happens, the molecule transforms from a trans-isomer to a cis-isomer which has a higher energy state of about 0.6 eV.
 To bring the molecule back down to its original state, i.e. release the energy it had collected, there are a few options.
-The first is to apply heat but that is associated with a cost which, relative to the amount of heat that will be produced from the release, is not cost efficient.
+The first is to apply heat but that is associated with a cost which, relative to the amount of heat that will be produced from the release, is not cost-efficient.
 The second, more effective option is to use a catalyst that lowers the thermal barrier and allows the heat to be released, almost like a switch.
 The transition back from cis to trans can also be triggered by blue visible light.

 This system provides an energy density comparable to lithium-ion batteries, while simultaneously increasing the stability of the activated fuel from several minutes to more than a year and allowing for large numbers of cycles without significant degradation.
-Further research is being done in search of even more improvement by examining different possible combinations of substrates and photoactive molecules.
+Further research on greater improvement is being done by examining different possible combinations of substrates and photoactive molecules.

 Applications

 There are a wide variety of both potential and current applications for solar chemical fuels.
-One of the major pros of this technology is its scalability.
-Since the energy can be stored and then later converted to heat when needed, it is ideal for smaller on the go units.
-These range from portable stoves or small personal heaters that can be charged in the sun to providing medical sanitation in off-grid areas, and plans are even in the works to use the system developed at MIT as a window de-icing system in automobiles.
-It also has the ability to be scaled up and heat larger homes or buildings or even heat bodies of water.
-A solar thermal fuel would ideally be able to cycle indefinitely without degradation, making it ideal for larger scale implementations that generally would need more replacements of other forms of storage.
+One significant benefit of the technology is its scalability.
+Since the energy can be stored and then later converted to heat when needed, it is ideal for smaller on-the-go units.
+Such units range from portable stoves or small personal heaters that can be charged in the sun to providing medical sanitation in off-grid areas.
+There are also plans to use the system developed at MIT as a window de-icing system in automobiles.
+It also has the ability to be scaled up and heat larger homes or buildings or even bodies of water.
+A solar thermal fuel would ideally be able to cycle indefinitely without degradation, making it ideal for larger-scale implementations that generally would need more replacements of other forms of storage.